w3f/polkadot-wiki/docs/learn/how-to/existential-deposit.md

 !!! warning "ATTENTION"

-    An account needs to be activated with the existential deposit before staking rewards can be sent to it. **DO NOT direct staking rewards to an inactive account.** If a reward is below 0.01 DOT, it will not arrive and you will lose it.
+    An account needs to be activated with the existential deposit before staking rewards can be sent to it. **DO NOT direct staking rewards to an inactive account.** If a reward is below 0.01 DOT, it won't arrive and you'll lose it.

 * * *